OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 #### ASE Application (Client) Build Instructions ####

-Follow these instructions if you are building from a source tar file.
+Follow these instructions if you are building the OPAE SDK from a source tar file.
 Otherwise go directly to the Application build step.

 .. note::
 ```